bhisaac/5eFP/5eFP-SRD.md

 #### Spellcasting Ability

-Wizards use INT as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.
+Wizards use INT as their spellcasting ability, which helps determine the DCs of spells they cast.

 ### Wisdom (WIS)